-Client Violence - Client swiped at staff's head and TC attempted to redirect client.
+Staff requested client to smoke outside, client refused and became agitated.
+Client swiped at staff's head and TC attempted to redirect client.
 Client then pushed him.
 Staff managed to achieve safe distance from client and called police.
+Staff had headache and blurred vision after March 19 incident.
+No injuries reported in June incident.

-Investigation Recommendations: Consult with RPAC, follow up with psychiatrist, review training requirements.
+Incident Investigation Recommendations: Consult with RPAC, follow up with psychiatrist, review training requirements.